ansonpoh/IS216_Project/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

 > - *Anson:* Learned more in detail about cloud databases and configuring an agentic AI.
 Gained more experience in overall web development.
-> - *Sitinur:*
+> - *Sitinur:* Gained experience building and styling responsive frontend interfaces with dynamic data.
 > - *Keying:*  Gained experience connecting frontend and backend API endpoints.
 Created reusable components.
 > - *Riya:* Learned how to use reusable React components, design the frontend UI and understood how data is retrieved from the backend using routes and controllers.
-> - *Joshua:* Learned how to use Fort Awesome, Bootstrap icons, SVG over map API, as well as map filter logic.
+> - *Joshua:* Learned how to manage API-implemented elements, as well as map filter logic.
 Also learned how different methods of styling are used for different cases, i.e. styling API in-built elements, default components.
 > - *Yuanlong:* Learned how to route pages and connect different components effectively and how to manage dynamic content across pages.

 As a team, reflect on: